CONTACT US

 The Pre-Masters programme will prepare you for a masters degree, with a combination of subject-specific teaching, study skills and English tuition.

-Improve your English reading, writing and listening skills and build confidence before entering your pathway programme.
+Improve your English reading, writing and listening skills and build confidence before starting your pathway programme on a 6, 10 or 16 week programme.

 Visas

-You will need a Student visa to study in the UK.
+You may need a Student visa to study in the UK.
 Find more information on the visa process.

 The first step is to apply, receive an offer of a place, and accept your place by paying a deposit and Confirmation of Acceptance of Studies (CAS) payment.
 You will then receive a CAS and can start the visa application process online.

-Make sure to start your application early, to give it enough time to be processed before you need to travel to the UK.
+Make sure you start your application early to give it enough time to be processed before you need to travel to the UK.

 Fees